sanity-io/hydrogen-sanity-demo/README.md

 }
 ```

-This uses our official [`@sanity/client`][sanity-js-client] library, so supports all the methods you would expect of the Sanity Client.
+This uses our official [`@sanity/client`][sanity-js-client] library, so it supports all the methods you would expect to interact with Sanity API's

 You can also use the [`defer` and `Await` utilities](https://remix.run/docs/en/1.15.0/guides/streaming#using-defer) from Remix to prioritize critical data: